rvalenzuelar/personal-site/content/project/volando/index.md

 # slides: example
 ---

 Flying through Weather is an outreach project that aims to arise meteorology and climatology curiosity in children between 3 and 9 years old.

-This project is funded by Ciencia Publica program.
+This project is funded by Ministerio de Ciencia, Tecnología e Innovación through the Ciencia Publica program.

 In Spanish: